SirusDoma/Mozart.Encore/Source/CrossTime/README.md

 > In other words, treat this as an experimental server build for X2.
 >
 > **Known limitations:**
 > - The server IP addresses are hard-coded in the client executable.
 Modifying the game client or configuring client-side ip tables is required to connect to a custom server.
+You can use [O2Jam Workshop Center - Client Patcher](https://sirusdoma.github.io/o2jam-workshop-center/#/tools/client-patcher) to patch server IP addresses of the `OTwo.exe`.
 > - The item shop is non-functional.
 It requires the user account to be paired with a mgame account, but no such pairing mechanism exists in the network protocol.
 > - Hall of Fame and Artist Room are not implemented.
 > - Album mode is not implemented.
 While a workaround exists to access it, gameplay becomes broken after the first song.